-Just want to start off by saying how thankful I am that no damage occurred to my house in Georgia as it passed through.
-Thankful to my neighbors who helped my mother and son put our garden furniture away and trash cans, so that they could not cause damage as the winds whipped through the city.
+Just want to start off by saying how thankful I am that no damage occurred to my house in Georgia as the hurricane passed through.
+Thankful to my neighbors who helped my mother and son put our garden furniture away and trash cans so that they would not cause damage as the winds whipped through the city.
 Please pray along with me for my neighbors who received damaged to their homes from fallen trees.
 Also, pray that electricity will soon be restored and for all those in Florida and the Caribbean who have major damage and flooding to their homes.

 This past weekend, I had the opportunity to attend the Freiberg Temple with my church group.
 As you might know or not know I am LDS or otherwise known as Mormon.
 LDS is just a shorten version of the church name which is the Church of Jesus Christ of Latter Day Saints.
 As to why people call us Mormons well that has to do with that we believe in the Book of Mormon which is another book of scriptures that testify of Jesus Christ and his ministry on this earth.
 We use this book in accompaniment with the Old and New Testament.